zengersoong/50.012-Network/README.md

 # Network Labs #3
 Network 50.012 Mod ISTD Term 6
 Lab 3:Server and Client UDP
+Instructor(s): Prof Jit Biswas
 ### List of task to fulfil for Lab
 1. The client should send approximately 1.5Mbps
 2. No packets should be dropped by default